Revenge play: Reaction

 Scholars have examined the themes of the revenge tragedy in the context of the Elizabethan and Jacobean period as a way to understand its rapid growth in popularity.
 For some, the fact that plays openly question the morality of revenge and taking justice into one's own hands is evidence that the public was morally opposed to the concept.
 For others, however, the popularity of the genre is evidence that the plays expressed the frustrations and desires for justice against oppressive governance of the public.

-In other medias
+In other media

 Numerous adaptations have been made of revenge plays.
 Excluding films based on Hamlet, these include: